carp-dk/carp.sensing-flutter/backends/carp_webservices/README.md

 CarpUser user = await CarpAuthService().authenticateWithUsernamePassword('username', 'password');
 ```

-To authenticate using a magic link (usually in the form of a QR code) use the `authenticateWithMagicLink` method.
-This method takes the generated URL as a `String` parameter, authenticates the user and generates and returns a `CarpUser` object.
+To authenticate using a magic link (e.g., as read from a QR code) use the `authenticateWithMagicLink` method.
+This method takes the URL as a `String` parameter, authenticates the user, and generates and returns a `CarpUser` object.

 ```dart
 CarpUser user = await CarpAuthService().authenticateWithMagicLink(qrcode);